RyanAdalbert/s3parq/docs/dev_guide.md

 - `configurationpg` container serves the configuration application postgres database (not exposed)
 - `flask_api` container serves the flask api

+_important notes_:
+- when `docker-compose.yml` or any of the files in `dockerfiles/` are updated, you will need to run the `--build` flag to create a new base image.
+Example:

+    ## I want new containers built from the updated docker files
+    cd /home/user/repos/core
+    script/dev_env --build

+    ### probably 5-10 min later 'cus building images is expensive
+    $core: ## prompt from inside the container
+- if you suddenly get weird errors (usually sqlalchemy related) for no reason when building, your docker may be out of memory from all the stale images.
+Clean it up!
+To do so run `docker images prune`
+- python testing can be done with coverage and debugging using the `script/test` bash script from _inside_ any of the shells.
+This will run the py.test suite. for debugging add the `--log` flag.
+For line numbers of uncovered code add the `--line` flag.

 ### AWS Credentials and Accounts
 There are two AWS accounts here at Integrichain, one is `sandbox` and the other is `main`.
 Basically, `sandbox` is dev and `main` houses both `prod` and `uat`.
 You should have 2 separate sets of AWS Access key pairs, but only have 1 key pair in the `credentials` file at a time.
 If you want to switch accounts, just copy the appropriate credentials file over `credentials`.